estif123/ALX_SE_Training/README.md

 # ALX_SE_Training
-This repository is intended to create for Learning of online ALX SE for Ethiopia Training Program
+This repository is intended to create for private Study of online ALX SE for the Ethiopia Training Program